WebFiori/docs/folder-structure.md

 * `app/middleware`: Holds classes which represents a middleware.
 * `app/entity` Holds classes which represents system entities.

+In addition to the given folders, the directory will have a file called `AppConfig.php`.
+This file contains a code for a class that holds some configuration information for your application.
+If the file does not exist or was deleted, the framework will re-create it.

 Also, you may create your own folders and add files as you like.
 More details about the folders can be found below.

 ### The `app/apis` Folder